-Example Item values Description l

-1 The example values in this table are used only to illustrate how the sizes for active logs and archive logs are calculated.
-In a production environment that does not use deduplication, 16 GB is the suggested minimum size for an active log.
-The suggested minimum size for an archive log in a production environment that does not use deduplication is 48 GB.
-If you substitute values from your environment and the results are larger than 16 GB and 48 GB, use your results to size the active log and archive log.
+Item Example values Description calculated.
+In a production environment an active log.
+The suggested minimum nt that does not a size for an arch te values from y istrate how the sizes for active logs and archive logs are use deduplication, 16 GB is the suggested minimum size for nive log in a production environment that does not use your environment and the results are larger than 16 GB and 48 log.